Assistant Professor of Environmental Engineering

-Dr. Howell joined the School of Engineering and Computer Science in 2013.
+Dr. Howell joined the School of Engineering, Computer Science, and Mathematics in 2013.
 He received a B.S. in Chemical Engineering with High Honors in 2004 from the University of Texas at Austin.
 He practiced for two years in environmental consulting related to groundwater pollution and environmental litigation before returning to graduate school.
 He earned a Ph.D. in Environmental Engineering in 2012 from the University of Houston where his research was primarily focused on measuring and modeling the environmental, sediment-mediated fate-and-transport of persistent organic pollutants in urban storm water and estuaries.

 Teaching and Related Service